Choosing the Right Astrophotography Filters for Amazing Images

 Emission Nebulae

-The best filters to use for emission nebulae are either broadband RGB filters or Narrowband filters, especially Hydrogen Alpha.
-A good idea is to image in RGB and then add data captured with a Ha filter and then add this to the image to highlight the area of hydrogen gas in the nebula.
+The best astrophotography filters for emission nebulae are broadband RGB filters or narrowband filters.
+A good idea is to image in RGB and then add data captured with a Ha filter.
+Then, add this to the image to highlight the area of hydrogen gas in the nebula.

-Narrowband filters with Oxygen iii and sulfur can also be used to capture these wavelengths that are also sometimes present.
+Narrowband filters with Oxygen iii and sulfur can also be used.
+Many nebulae contain these wavelengths.
 Particular targets may have more or less blue oxygen light than others.

 Reflection Nebulae

-Narrowband filters are not a good idea for reflection nebulae because some of the reflected light will be blocked.
-Therefore, a broadband filter can be used so that a wider spectrum of light can be captured.
+Narrowband filters are not a good idea for reflection nebulae.
+This is because some of the reflected light will be blocked.
+Thus, a broadband filter can be used so that a wider spectrum of light can be captured.
 This will make for a much better image.

 Galaxies